The Economics

 Same costume, different company

 OpenAI is turning into something else.
-It has the most famous consumer product in technology — ChatGPT, with hundreds of millions of weekly users — but it has also pushed outward into video generation with Sora, into a web browser, into a custom-chip programme, and into Stargate, a data-centre build-out measured in gigawatts and hundreds of billions of dollars.
-Those are not the moves of a company optimising a software margin.
-They are the moves of a company trying to own infrastructure and consumer distribution.
+It has the most famous consumer product in technology (ChatGPT, with roughly 900 million weekly users, and an app that crossed a billion monthly users in June 2026, faster than any app in history39), but it has also pushed outward into video generation with Sora, into a web browser, into a custom-chip programme, and into Stargate, a data-centre build-out measured in gigawatts and hundreds of billions of dollars.
+Those are the moves not of a company optimising a software margin but of one trying to own infrastructure and consumer distribution.
 For a business like that, the per-product gross margin is almost a rounding error next to the size and timing of the capital bet.

 The eight-times gap